mosser/sec-labs/lab_1/step_5.md

 ## Objectives

+  1. From FSM to a language that compiles to FSMs;
-Use the Lustre synchronous language and compiler.
+  2. Use the Lustre synchronous language and compiler to code the functionality;
+  3. Abstract low level I/O through glue code;
+  4. Abstract the FSM in a unique step function.

 ## Getting Started!

-First launch the
-script to install Lustre, and play with the provided Lustre examples and the luciole simulator:
+First launch the script to install Lustre, and play with the provided Lustre examples and the luciole simulator:
 ```
 luciole edge2.lus edge
 ```

+In luciole, use "sim2chro" functionality to play with I/Os and draw timing pictures.

 ## The LED example